 Features are safety, energy-savings, and long life.

-Until now, mercury lamps have been used for disinfection of water and air.
+Until now, mercury lamps have been used for purification of water and air.

 However, since mercury adversely affects the human body and environment,

 the Minamata Convention decided to limit it by 2020.